Alkaison/Alkaison/README.md

 - 🚀 &nbsp; I’m currently learning C++ and Web Develpoment.
 - 👨🏻‍💻 &nbsp; Most of my projects are available on [Github](https://github.com/alkaison "GitHub Profile").
 - 💬 &nbsp; Ask me about anything [here](https://github.com/alkaison/alkaison/issues/new  "Lets connect and talk")!
 I am happy to help.
-- 👾 &nbsp; Fun fact: Equal is Not Always Equal in Javascript.
 - 📫 &nbsp; How to reach me: 505ganeshmourya@gmail.com.

 ### Technologies I work with: